 Explanation: NASA and commercial industry are developing plans for human missions to destinations including the Moon, Mars, and deep space.
 Traditionally, each destination has been viewed in isolation, with spacecraft designed uniquely for that environment.
-Additionally, there are very few NASA standards that govern the design of crew quarters.
-This focus area investigates common designs for crew quarters that can be used across lunar habitats, Mars habitats, and deep space habitats, including the definition of functions and capabilities to be included in crew quarters, as well as the design and layout of components needed to implement these functions and capabilities.
+Additionally,

-Research Focus Area: Repair, Manufacturing, And Fabrication (RMAF) Facility for the Common
+Research Focus Area: Repair, Manufacturing, And Fabrication (RMAF) Facility for the Common Habitat Architecture

-Habitat Architecture